NectDz/hunter-cs-club-prototype/README.md

 This is the Official Hunter CS Clubs Website.

+If you have any with the steps mention it on the discord server and someone will help you

 ## Run the Project

 To run the project, you will need to have [Node.js](https://nodejs.org/en/) installed.